Burari deaths: Discovery of bodies

-On the morning of 1 July 2018 around 7:15 am, the neighbour Gurcharan Singh, who used to go on morning walks with one of the deceased, went to the Chundawat residence after noticing Lalit Chundawat's absence for the morning walk, as well as the fact that the Chundawat's shops were still not opened (the shops usually opened between 5 and 5:30 am).
+On the morning of 1 July 2018 (at around 7:15 am), the neighbour Gurcharan Singh, who used to go on morning walks with one of the deceased, went to the Chundawat residence.
+He noticed Lalit Chundawat's absence for the morning walk, as well as the fact that the Chundawats' shops were still not opened.
+The shops usually opened between 5 and 5:30 am.
 Gurcharan Singh found the door of the house open and the ten people, including Lalit Chundawat, hanging.
-He raised an alert by calling other neighbours, and police received the call around 7:30am.
+He raised an alert by calling other neighbours.
+Police received the call around 7:30 am.

 Suicides

 Ten of the eleven people – two men, six women and two teens – were found hanging in the courtyard of the house.
 They were blindfolded and their mouths were taped.
-Some of the bodies had their hands and feet tied as well.
-Another woman, 80-year-old Narayani Devi was found dead in another room.
+Some of the bodies had their hands and feet tied.
+The grandmother, 80-year-old Narayani Devi, was found dead in another room.
 It appeared that she had been strangled.

 Members of the family were found hanging from a mesh in their ceiling in the hallway, all close together.
 Their faces were wrapped almost entirely, ears plugged with cotton, mouths taped and hands tied behind the back.
 There were five stools, probably shared by the 10 members.
 Their faces were covered with cloth pieces cut from a single bed-sheet.

 Tommy, the pet dog of the family, was the only survivor in the house.
 He was chained on the terrace and had a high fever when the police found him after discovering the 11 bodies.
-It was not clear who had tied him.
+It was not clear who tied him.
 He was later said to have been convalescing at Noida's House of Stray Animals, where he was taken immediately after being rescued.